vshymanskyy/TinyGSM/README.md

 ![examples](/extras/examples.png)

 ### TinyGSM is tiny
-WebClient example for Arduino Nano (with Software Serial) takes little resources:
+The complete WebClient example for Arduino Uno (via Software Serial) takes little resources:
 ```
-Sketch uses 13,802 bytes (44%) of program storage space.
-Maximum is 30,720 bytes.
+Sketch uses 14094 bytes (43%) of program storage space.
+Maximum is 32256 bytes.
-Global variables use 661 bytes (32%) of dynamic memory.
-Maximum is 2,048 bytes.
+Global variables use 625 bytes (30%) of dynamic memory, leaving 1423 bytes for local variables.
+Maximum is 2048 bytes.
 ```
-Now, you have more space for your experiments.
+Arduino GSM library uses 15868 bytes (49%) of Flash and 1113 bytes (54%) of RAM in a similar scenario.
 TinyGSM also pulls data gently from the modem (whenever possible), so it can operate on very little RAM.
+**Now, you have more space for your experiments.**

 ### Supported modem models
 - [x] SIMCom SIM800 series (SIM800A, SIM800C, SIM800L, SIM800H, SIM808, SIM868)